 In our modern world we are not confronted with tigers and bears anymore, but with the obstacles of our daily life in a fast evolving world.
 When the flow of stressors like heavy work load, traffic, your phone, elements/people in your environment, thoughts,… is non stop, we are constantly living in the fight or flight mode or in a state of chronic stress.

 Today most doctor visits are because of stress related issues.
 Sleeping problems, digestive issues and auto immune illnesses are known to be directly related to prolonged, chronic stress.
+The healing art of aromatherapy is an alternative, holistic and complementary therapy that has been studied extensively in the medical world.

 The oils stimulate and support the self-healing ability of the human body and mind.